Updated March 6, 2026.

 TL;DR: Navigating “why,” handling severe mental health challenges, and processing the past are key reasons to choose a therapist over a mentor or coach.

-A great thing about social media is that it’s helped reduce the stigma of seeking mental health treatment, including therapy.
+One great thing about social media is that it’s helped reduce the stigma of seeking mental health treatment, including therapy.

-And it’s not a coincidence that it takes far more training to become a licensed therapist compared to a certified coach.
+It’s not a coincidence that it takes far more training to become a licensed therapist compared to a certified coach.
 You typically need at least a master’s degree and, in my home state of Washington, 3,000 clinical hours.

 Unless your mentor is also a trained mental health professional, they won’t be a good choice to help you with this, either.